 Q. My ballot is listed as “mailed” when I check its status online.
 But it still hasn’t come.
 Did something go wrong?

-Q: Are there ballot drop-boxes in Butler County?
+Q: Are there ballot drop-boxes available in Butler County?

 A: Unfortunately not, but you may drop your ballot off the Bureau of Elections in the Butler County Government Center – 124 W Diamond St, Floor LL, Butler, PA 16001 between 8:30 a.m. and 4 p.m.
 Monday-Friday.